equalitie/np1sec/doc/np1sec_api.md

                                                   +-------------------------------------+

 ```
-We say that a user is a `Participant` if she is either in the `Joined` or `In chat` state.
+We say that a user is a `Participant` if she is either in the `Joining` or `Joined` state.
-The `Joined` state is only temporary and indicates that _some_ of the messages sent may be
+The `Joining` state is only temporary and indicates that _some_ of the messages sent may be
 decoded by _some_ of the participants and also that the user may be able to decode
 _some_ of the messages other participants sent.
 A user can not tell whether someone is in
-the state `In chat` until that user is part of the chat as well.
+the state `Joined` until that user has joined as well.

-Participants who are `In chat` may call `Conversation::send_chat()` and receive
+Participants who are in the `Joined` state may call `Conversation::send_chat()` and receive
 `ConversationInterface::message_received()` events to participate in the secure conversation.

 Each participant and each user may or may not be authenticated.

-Participants may invite other users into the chat, if they were previously in the
+Participants may invite other users into the conversation, if they were previously in the
 `Not invited` state, they'll switch into the `Invited` state from where they can "join" the
 conversation to become participants thereby.
 While in the `Invited` state, the inviters may cancel the invitation
 by using the `Conversation::cancel_invite` function, in which case the user becomes